 Assistance is available for part-time students taking between 20% and 59% of a full course load.
 Below is the application for part-time students.
 Eligibility for part-time Canada Student Loans and Grants is assessed based on student income and family size.
 The amount of funding awarded is calculated based on education costs, including tuition, compulsory fees, learning supplies (i.e., text books and instruments), local transportation, and daycare.
 Eligible part-time students in Canada could get up to a maximum of $10,000 outstanding federal loans in addition to grant funding.

-Applicants must complete both the Part-Time Loan application AND the Saskatchewan Student Grant For Part-Time Studies and/or Saskatchewan Advantage Scholarship application, in order to process the loan application.
+Applicants must complete both the Part-Time Loan application AND the Saskatchewan Student Grant For Part-Time Studies and/or Saskatchewan Advantage Scholarship Confirmation of Enrolment, in order to process the loan application.

 If you have an Advanced Education Portal account, you can upload documents to the Student Service Centre.
 Simply log in to your portal account and access the upload document feature.